 If you selected 'Yes', please comment on which forms of upstream guidance you have used and on their effectiveness of this guidance.
+Desk Reviews and On site missions are effective in preparing our tentative list and nominations

 3.3 - Do you intend to use the Upstream Process during the next revision of your Tentative List?
-Yes